JakubBartoszewicz/DeePaC/README.md

 ### GPU support

 To use GPUs, you need to install the GPU version of TensorFlow.
-It is easy in conda:
+In conda, install tensorflow-gpu from the `defaults` channel before deepac:
 ```
+conda remove tensorflow
+conda install -c defaults tensorflow-gpu
-conda install tensorflow-gpu deepac
+conda install deepac
 ```

 If you're using `pip`, you need to install CUDA and CuDNN first (see TensorFlow installation guide for details).
 Then